PRossetti/wp-typescript-expressjs-api/README.md

 If the script `npm run start` is executed, which is the one meant for production, you should at least start mongodb first with the script `npm run db-start`.

-Keep in mind that the cointainer will run with linked to volume where data will be persisted.
+Keep in mind that the cointainer will run linked to a volume where data will be persisted.

-To populate mongodb with the given json data, the express server should be running and connected to the database.
+To populate mongodb with the given json data, there are two ways:
-Then in a terminal run the command
+The easiest one is just making sure you have the node environment variable `POPULATE_DATABASE` set to `'true'`.
+This will indicate the server to run the `populateDatabase` script that will get the job done.

+The other way consist in first making sure you have the express server listening and then just run the following script:
 ```
 npm run populate
 ```
+Keep in mind that the script `npm run start-dev` already has `POPULATE_DATABASE` set to `'true'`.
+With the other scripts you have to change it yourself.
+For more information on how to do this go to the [configuration section](https://github.com/PRossetti/wp-typescript-expressjs-api/blob/master/README.md#configuration "configuration section").

 ## Debugging